artemis-p/Rock_Paper_Scissor/README.md

 - [x] Add JS functions

 ## Next steps
+- [ ] Adjust CSS for all screen sizes
 - [ ] Add TDD
 - [ ] Add score for each player
 - [ ] Add a second player